(SAVOURY STEAMED CAKE)

 India is a country of diverse cultures and diverse food.
 Gujarati snacks are very nice and popular throughout India.

 These days because of modern technology (Google and Internet) life is easier and the whole world seems very small.
 These days dishes from all states of India are common in all kitchens (provided you are interested in trying and learning them).
 This is the case not only in India but throughout the world.

 When I was in Kenya, Africa my Gujarati friends taught me many nice Gujarati dishes long back in the 80s.
-In Kisumu, where a large population of Gujaratis live, I was forced to learn some gujarati words for easy communication with Indian people there.
-Surprisingly, there I have seen some Africans speaking Gujarati language too, particularly the African vegetable vendor ladies, they knew all the names of vegetables in Gujarati and even the numbers from 1-10.
+In Kisumu, where a large population of Gujaratis live, I was forced to learn some Gujarati words for easy communication with Indian people there.
+Surprisingly, there I have seen some Africans speaking the Gujarati language too, particularly the African vegetable vendor ladies, they knew all the names of vegetables in Gujarati and even the numbers from 1-10.
 At that time my daughter was going to a pre-school and she was speaking fluent Gujarati because of all her friends in school.

 This is a perfect snake for any time whether it is weekend morning breakfast, any day evening snack, for any guests or party.
 It is very light because we only steam it, and it is soft and spongy.
 This recipe is the instant one which does not require any soaking overnight.
 It can be good supper (dinner) with some green salad and chutney of your taste.

 - 1 cup water

 - 1 teaspoon mustard seeds

 - few curry leaves